-Do you need to upgrade your understanding of how to effectively use color theory as a photographer?
+Do you need to upgrade your understanding of color theory in photography?
 Here is a little help on how to apply it to your photography.
 Even though the focus of this article is nature and landscape photography, you can apply these principles in every type of photography.

 You probably have at least some sense that certain colors “go together” while others “clash,” but those judgments often seem more like a matter of opinion or taste than rules to rely on.
 By understanding color theory, you’ll take the guesswork out of deciding which to place together in your landscape photographs.

-Secondary colors are made by combining two primary colors in equal amount (50%/50%).
+Secondary colors are made by combining two primary colors in equal amounts (50%/50%).
 For instance, 50% red combined with 50% yellow makes orange.
 Mixing 50% blue with 50% yellow gives you green.
-And finally, mixing 50% blue with 50% red will give you purple.
+Mixing 50% blue with 50% red will give you purple.

 You can get tertiary colors by mixing a primary color and a secondary color.

 The wheel starts with the three primary colors – red, blue, and yellow.
 They are called primary because red, blue and yellow can’t be created by mixing other colors.